-Interprocess Communication: IPC is a communication protocol in PikeOS to exchange messages within a partition or between partitions synchronously.
+Interprocess Communication: IPC is a communication protocol supported by the TOE to exchange messages within a partition or between partitions synchronously.
 The communication objects are IPC messages.

 Isolation: Isolation of a partition is the absence of communication with other partitions, except partitions hosting the components implementing the system API, when no communication channels or shared resources between the partition and other partitions are configured.
 Isolation is a special case of separation.